joonsberry/searchable-encryption/README.md

 ## Execution

 First, create desired input files.
-These files should be located in the data/files folder and follow the naming convention `f#.txt` where `#` is a positive integer greater than 0.
+These files should be located in the data/files folder and follow the naming convention `f#.txt` where `#` is a positive integer.

 From **TOP DIRECTORY**, run in following order: